 - Insurance requirements (lease requirements, license requirements)

-Here are three things to know to help you buy cleaning business insurance:
+Here are three things to know to help you buy business insurance:

 1. Know Your Risk Exposures